jsndz/dbaCe/logs.md

 - The * in *leaf_node_num_cells(node) is a dereference operator.
 The `leaf_node_num_cells()` originally returns the address of the variable but now it returns the value.
 - In `Cursor* table_find(Table* table, uint32_t key)`
   the \* indicates that the function table_find returns a pointer to a Cursor type.

+## 04/11/2024

+### Phase 8: Node Splitting

+### rules of btree

+- the leaf nodes should be on same level
+- every node has min and max number of keys
+- max we choose min=max/2
+- root node is exception

+## what if there is a too many keys

+consideer max =4 , 7,18,24,35,45
+we take min 2 and max 2 keys and make a seperate node for max keys and the middle key will be appended to the upper node